top of page

 Steve Wagner

-Wagner returned to Rutgers in the fall of ’83 to take over the women’s crew program.
-His 1984 Women’s Varsity 8 was the most successful and highest ranked women’s crew Rutgers has ever produced, and their highest finish ever (5th) in the Eastern Association of Women’s Rowing Colleges.
-For the next 3 years, Wagner served as the Freshmen Heavyweight Men’s Coach.
-His 1986 Freshmen Crew finished 4th in the Grand Final of the IRA National Championships, and his 1987 Freshmen Crew finished the regular season undefeated, making the Grand Final of both the EARC Sprints and IRA Regattas.
-Wagner became Head Coach in the fall of 1987 upon the retirement of Rutgers legendary coach of 27 years Bill Leavitt.
+In the fall of 1983, Wagner returned to Rutgers to take over the Women’s Crew program.
+His 1984 Varsity Eight remains the most successful and highest-ranked women’s crew in program history, finishing fifth at the Eastern Association of Women’s Rowing Colleges Championships.
+Over the next three years, Wagner guided the Freshman Heavyweight Men’s Crew to national success, including a fourth-place finish in the Grand Final of the 1986 IRA National Championships and an undefeated regular season in 1987, capped by Grand Final appearances at both the Eastern Sprints and IRA Regattas.
+Wagner was named Head Coach of the Men’s Crew in 1987 following the retirement of the legendary Bill Leavitt, who had served in the role for 27 years.

 bottom of page